clairew99/O8_CardNews/README.md

 # Card_News_Making_Tool-android
-*This repository is made for OpenSource SW PBL(Project-Based Learning) class at Hanyang Univ.*
+*This repository is made for OpenSource SW PBL(Project-Based Learning) class at Univ.*

 It's an android app that makes card-news.